 What We Know (and Don’t Know) So Far

-You might wonder how common this is.
-Most of what we know comes from news stories and case studies.
-There are no large research studies yet.
-Several psychiatrists are treating patients with psychotic symptoms linked to AI.
-Some cases have been in the news, but many are private.
-We do not know exactly how common it is.
+You might wonder how common this actually is.
+Right now, most of what we know comes from news stories and individual cases.
+There aren’t any large studies yet.
+Several psychiatrists are treating patients who developed these symptoms after heavy chatbot use.
+Some cases made the news, but most stay private.
+We don’t know the real numbers.

 Signs That Your AI Use Might Be Becoming Problematic